pixu1980/flavor-scss/README.md

 ## Documentation
 Check out the [Latest Documentation](https://blackmirror1980.github.io/flavor-scss/index.html) here

-if you want to add the grid-system please add this code after importing main flavor-scss code in you sass/scss codebase
+if you want to override the grid-system please add this code after importing main flavor-scss code in you sass/scss codebase after your modifications to grid-system variables if u want to use the default stuff, otherwise pass them as parameters
 ```scss
 @include grid-system;
 ```